Can I register for Goods and Services?

 No. Prequalification is only an indicator that you are capable of performing work in certain categories and within certain financial limits.
 It does not guarantee that you will be invited to undertake work.

-How long does prequalification for building and construction work take?
+How long does prequalification for building and construction or consultancy work take?

 You should allow approximately six weeks for processing an application.

-What happens when the assessment for building and construction registration is completed?
+What happens when the assessment for building and construction or consultancy registration is completed?

 You will be advised of the results of the assessment in writing.
 Following assessment you may be assessed as being: